Everything you should know about attestation for saudi arabia

 The Process of Attestation:

-The process of attestation for Saudi Arabia depends on the specific laws and foreign policy of the country.
+The process of legalization and attestation for Saudi Arabia depends on the specific laws and foreign policy of the country.
 It is not a member of Hague Apostille Convention.
 As such, there is a detailed legalization procedure that must be duly followed by every applicant.
 This procedure entails the following steps:

 - Notary attestation which is the preliminary procedure for the legalization of educational and personal documents.
 The commercial documents should be attested by the concerned authority or government department.